carmenhg/EC528_Fall21_Project/README.md

 # EC528_Fall21_Project
 EC528: Cloud Computing.

-Project Name: Scaling remote sensing data processing in the Cloud with Ray.
+Project: Scaling remote sensing data processing in the Cloud with Ray.

-Team Members: Carmen Hurtado, Pujan Paudel, Jean Marc Achkar
+Team Members: Carmen Hurtado, Pujan Paudel, Jean Marc Achkar.

-Mentor: John Liagouris
+Mentor: John Liagouris.

 # Project Description

 ## 1. Vision and Goals Of The Project:

 Our project aims to extensively research and test multi-dimensional data processing Python libraries to improve on the current prototype of a remote sensing data processing system that uses Ray for computation parallelization.
+Furthermore, we aim to profile the current uses of Ray in the application to identify its performance.
 The system is actively being used by our client, while running on the MOC platform with significant performance bottlenecks.
 A main vision is to have a working system that improves upon the existing prototype by performing faster computation for processing the data collected from the remote sensing system.
 High level goals for the project include: